-Each holder of common stock is entitled to one vote per share of common stock on all matters to be acted upon at the Annual Meeting.
-Each holder of Series H-6 Preferred Stock is entitled to the number of votes equal to the number of whole shares of common stock into which the Series H-6 Preferred Stock beneficially owned by such holder are convertible as of the Record Date (subject to the 9.99% beneficial ownership limitations) on all matters presented to the stockholders, voting together with the holders of common stock as a single class; however, pursuant to the terms of the Series H-6 Preferred Stock as set forth in the Certificate of Designations, Preferences and Rights of the Series H-6 Preferred Stock, holders of Series H-6 Preferred Stock in no event shall be permitted to exercise a greater number of votes than such holders would have been entitled to cast if the Series H-6 Preferred Stock had immediately been converted into shares of common stock at a conversion price equal to \$3.60.
-Accordingly, each holder of Series H-6 Preferred Stock is entitled to exercise votes for approximately 20.0 shares for each share of Series H-6 Preferred Stock held.
+Each holder of Common Stock is entitled to one vote per share of Common Stock on all matters to be acted upon at the Annual Meeting.
+Each holder of Series H-6 Preferred Stock is entitled to the number of votes equal to the number of whole shares of Common Stock into which the Series H-6 Preferred Stock beneficially owned by such holder is convertible as of the Record Date (subject to the 9.99% beneficial ownership limitations) on all matters presented to the stockholders, voting together with the holders of Common Stock as a single class; however, pursuant to the terms of the Series H-6 Preferred Stock as set forth in the Series H-6 Certificate of Designations, holders of Series H-6 Preferred Stock in no event shall be permitted to exercise a greater number of votes than such holders would have been entitled to cast if the Series H-6 Preferred Stock had immediately been converted into shares of Common Stock at a conversion price equal to \$28.80.
+Accordingly, each holder of Series H-6 Preferred Stock is entitled to exercise votes for approximately 2.5 shares for each share of Series H-6 Preferred Stock held.
+Each holder of Series H-7 Preferred Stock is entitled to the number of votes equal to the number of shares of Common Stock underlying the Series H-7 Preferred Stock beneficially owned by such holder determined by dividing the stated value of \$1,000 by \$5.76 per share on all matters presented to the stockholders, voting together with the holders of Common Stock as a single class.
+Accordingly, each holder of Series H-7 Preferred Stock is entitled to exercise votes for approximately 174 shares for each share of Series H-7 Preferred Stock held.